Can I have an over-ride? I really need one.

 Does the Department of Social Sciences offer internships for History, Sociology, and Political Science majors?

 Yes, but it is not a requirement for graduation for either discipline.
 Political Science majors have served as interns for state political leaders and local government offices.
 History interns have worked in museums throughout the state.
 If you want an internship, work closely with your academic advisor to find a position.
 Sociology students have also served as interns over the years.
 Political Science majors also need to consult with Dr. Barry Price for possible positions and History majors need to talk to Dr. T. Lindsay Baker for similar information.
 Sociology majors should talk to Drs Jason Latouche, Carol Key, or Leslie Stanley-Stevens.

-I came to talk to my teacher and he (or she) was not in their office.
+I came to talk to my instructor and they were not in their office.
 Shouldn't they be there?

 I want to drop a class offered by the Department of Social Sciences.
 What do I have to do?